Queen of wands

 Holdings

-Rochester Institute of Technology, University of Delaware, Virginia Commonwealth University, Yale University, Messiah College, Maryland Institute College of Art, Newark Public Library, University of North Carolina (Chapel Hill), University of Iowa, University of Pennsylvania, Victoria and Albert Museum (London), Wheaton College, Atlanta College of Art, Claremont College, Cleveland Institute of Art, University of California (Los Angeles), University of California (Santa Cruz), University of Louisville, University of New Mexico (Albuquerque), University of Houston, Amherst College, San Francisco Modern Museum of Art, University of Idaho, Mills College, Wesleyan University, University of Maine, San Francisco Museum of Modern Art, California Institute of Art, National Museum of Women in the Arts, North Bennet Street School, Wellesley College, Art Institute of Chicago, Washington University (St. Louis), University of Utah, Claremont Colleges, Scripps College Campus, Brooklyn Museum of Art, California Institute of the Arts, Victoria and Albert Museum, Museum of Modern Art, McNay Art Museum, University of Virginia, Bucknell University Bertrand Library, CalArts (California Institute of the Arts), Indiana University
+Rochester Institute of Technology, University of Delaware, Virginia Commonwealth University, Yale University, Messiah College, Maryland Institute College of Art, Newark Public Library, University of North Carolina (Chapel Hill), University of Iowa, Victoria and Albert Museum (London), Wheaton College, Cleveland Institute of Art, University of California (Los Angeles), University of California (Santa Cruz), University of Louisville, University of New Mexico (Albuquerque), University of Houston, Amherst College, University of Idaho, Mills College, University of Maine, San Francisco Museum of Modern Art, National Museum of Women in the Arts, North Bennet Street School, Wellesley College, Washington University (St. Louis), University of Utah, Brooklyn Museum of Art, Museum of Modern Art, McNay Art Museum, University of Virginia, Bucknell University Bertrand Library, CalArts (California Institute of the Arts), Indiana University, University of Southern California, University of Central Florida, California Polytechnic State University, University of California (Santa Barbara), Savannah College of Art and Design, School of the Art Institute of Chicago, Otis College of Art and Design, Ohio University, Getty Research Institute for History of Art & Humanities, Scripps College, Los Angeles Public Library, Occidental College

 Book PDF